bernardpumped/ped/README.md

 ```
 * Above command prepares workspace for building of iOS, Android and Web releases.
 It also pulls the relevant dependencies as mentioned in pubspec.yaml, with successful completion resulting in correct setup of Android Studio workspace. <img src="documentation/assets/Screenshot-14.png" width="800" />
 #### 4.5.1 Android Build
-As stated above ped mobile is now wired to firebase and social logins for android and iOS (in progress) therefore if you wish to build this branch add your account details to the follow
+As stated above ped main branch portrait mode for handhelds android/iOS (in progress) is wired to firebase and social logins therefore if you wish to build main branch for android you must add your account details to the following for it to successfully build

 ##### 4.5.1.1 Meta Social Login
 ```bash